codio-content/MySQL_Deleting/.guides/content/Deleting-values-4299.md

 And we've successfully checked _Levine, Arden S._ out.

-Learn about the dangers of omitting the `WHERE` clause in a `DELETE` SQL statement and complete a challenge afterwards.
+Learn about the dangers of omitting the `WHERE` clause in a `DELETE` SQL statement in the next section.